 Once patients get their braces off, they keep visiting the orthodontist.
 During this period, they wear retainers designed to let teeth settle into place.

 Wear your retainer religiously.
 Nobody wants to see the hard work of their braces undone.
 Make sure you give your teeth the best possible opportunity to stay in place.

-As much as we wish it weren’t so, our teeth move — even when we take careful care of them.
+As much as we wish it weren’t so, our teeth move, even when we take careful care of them.
 Some things just happen as we age.
 One of the ways to address this fact of life is to maintain excellent dental habits — especially visiting the dentist regularly.
-Lovett Dental in Upper Kirby, Texas knows how to prevent teeth shifting.
+Lovett Dental Upper Kirby knows how to prevent teeth shifting.
 Our experienced team provides services such as professional teeth cleaning, fillings and sealants, and dental crowns and bridges, as well as specialized services such as dental implants.
-From pediatric and general dentistry to orthodontia, dental surgery and endodontists, we have the knowledge to help correct your dental problems.
-Contact us at 832.780.4979 for an initial consultation.
+From pediatric and general dentistry to orthodontia, dental surgery to endodontists, we have the knowledge to help correct your dental problems.
+Contact Lovett Dental Upper Kirby at 832.780.4979 for an initial consultation.